Starwort/stackcell/samples/README.md

 (@:#0A-)`:[;:]#0A;.
 ```

-- `(`: Begins the input loop
+- `(`: Begin the input loop.
-- `@`: Reads a character from the keyboard and pushes it onto the stack
+- `@`: Read a character from the keyboard and pushes it onto the primary stack.
-- `:`: Duplicates the top inputted character to allow for comparison
+- `:`: Duplicate the top inputted character to allow for comparison.
-- `#0A`: Pushes a newline (`0x0A`) to the stack
+- `#0A`: Pushe a newline (`0x0A`) onto the primary stack.
-- `-`: Subtracts the top two values of the stack (it doesn't matter which way round, as the result is either zero or non-zero)
+- `-`: Subtract the top two values of the primary stack (it doesn't matter which way round, as the result is either zero or non-zero).
-- `)`: Returns to the beginning of the loop, if the last character wasn't a newline.
+- `)`: Return to the beginning of the loop, if the last character wasn't a newline..
-- `` ` ``: Discard the newline at the end of the user's input
+- `` ` ``: Discard the newline at the end of the user's input.
-- `:[;:]`: Print the stack, as before.
-This will print the user's string, but in reverse
+- `:[;:]`: Print the primary stack, as before.
+This will print the user's string, but in reverse.
-- `#0A;.`: Print the trailing newline, then stop
+- `#0A;.`: Print the trailing newline, then stop.

 ## [truth_machine.cel](./truth_machine.cel)